-Rising above discouragement means taking control of your thoughts and taking them someplace else.
+Rising above discouragement means taking control of your thoughts and steering them someplace else.

 As simple as that sounds, most people believe they can't do that.
 Instead, they believe they're a prisoner of their thoughts, forced to follow wherever their mind leads them.